heycarsten/personal-page/README.md

 I guess you’d say I’m a Full Stack Developer.
 Now that you know a little bit about how I got to where I am, I’m going to share with you the tools that I use to perform my various roles as a software developer.

 These preferences I have developed over time, based on my experiences and requirements, also my privilege.
 Some of these things are expensive, and I’m fortunate enough to be able to afford them or be provided them by my workplace.
-This is not intended to convince you what I have chosen is better.
+This is not intended to convince you what I have chosen is the best or better.
 You may have different preferences based on your own requirements, that’s a good thing!
+These tools and processes are constantly changing and evolving.

 ### MacBook Pro TouchBar 15’’

-This is my company issued laptop (thanks Crowdmark), it is also my choice of laptop.
+This is my company issued laptop (thanks [Crowdmark](https://crowdmark.com)), it is also my choice of laptop.
 I would own this exact computer regardless of my workplace or not.
-I like Apple hardware, I like how well they support their products.
+I like Apple hardware, I like how well they support their products, I like that they take security, reliability, and ease of use seriously.
 My experience with Apple products since 2006 has been overwhelmingly positive.

 In the fall I had an issue with the keyboard sticking, I took it in and they replaced the entire keyboard, battery, and TouchBar, no questions asked.
-Since then I have had zero issues.
+Since then I have had zero issues, and the keyboard feels even better.

 ### iPhone X

 When I was first diagnosed with lymphoma, my friend Jamie Gilgen rallied the cycling community and gathered enough money to buy me a much needed new phone!
 Amazing.
 I’m still in awe of all of the generosity I have received.
+This made me realize just how important phones have become in our lives.
+They are a communications and productivity tool.
+Any time I see a way to remove friction by changing tools or processes and I am able to act on it, I do.

+My previous phone (an iPhone 5) was fine, it functioned.
+But when I upgraded to a modern, fast phone it was stunning how much smoother it made everything.
+With a good phone you can do so much!

 ### iPad Pro